IBM/icp4d-telco-manage-ml-project/README.md

 #### Configure in Notebook

-Insert your created db credentials, below the section `2.1 Insert the Db Credentials` in the notebook.
+Insert your created DB credentials, below the section `2.1 Insert the DB Credentials` in the notebook.

    ![configure_db_creds](doc/src/images/configure_dbcred.png)